Master in Sustainable Leadership

 Blending knowledge and practice

-In order to achieve this innovative goal, the Master in Sustainable Leadership is bringing together a multi-disciplinary learning ecosystem led by two internationally experienced sustainability experts in their own fields, who have joined forces to create an entirely new programme format: Academic Director Dr. Salla Laasonen and Director of Practice Jackie Stenson.
+In order to achieve this innovative goal, the Master in Sustainable Leadership is bringing together a multi-disciplinary learning ecosystem founded by two internationally experienced sustainability experts in their own fields, who have joined forces to create an entirely new programme format: Academic Director Dr. Salla Laasonen and Director of Practice Jackie Stenson.

-The aim of the new programme is to deliver not only science-based high quality education, but also tangible societal impact.
-That is what makes the new programme innovative in its design, as it builds on two equally strong pillars: academic excellence and impact.
+The aim of the programme is to deliver not only science-based high quality education, but also tangible societal impact.
+That is what makes the programme innovative in its design, as it builds on two equally strong pillars: academic excellence and impact.

 Lifelong network within a professional community